Make your own classy and stylish front porch planter pots. Perfect for outdoor or indoor use. Easy step by step tutorial so you can make your own too!

 5. After the wood glue has dried, you can caulk the seams inside and out so you have a nice clean edge and finish.
 Use the proper caulk depending on if you will be staining or painting the planters.

-7. Take some scrap pieces (just a strip of wood) and nail them into the base of the planter on the side or front panels.
+7. Take some wood scraps (just a strip of wood) and nail them into the base of the planter on the side or front panels.
 This will be the base and support for the base of your planter.

 9. Sand the edges so you have a nice, smooth finish.
 Paint the inside and the outside to give you protection from the moisture and the outside elements.
 We chose a paint stain to give us a long lasting protection from the weather.
 Let dry.